munugala-prateeka/gl-spark-dwellora/README.md

 ## Running locally

-Start in this order — each service registers with Eureka on boot and needs it running first; services calling each other via Feign need their target registered before the call, not before their own startup.
+Start in this order: each service registers with Eureka on boot and needs it running first; services calling each other via Feign need their target registered before the call, not before their own startup.